-Osteopathy is a long-established form of medicine and is a method of assessing & treating many health conditions.
-Osteopathy is drug-free and involves no surgery and most of all it is not invasive.
-Being treat by an Osteopath is one of the best solutions for back pain, especially lower back pain.
+Osteopathy is a long-established form of medicine and is a method of assessing and treating many health conditions.
+Osteopathy is drug-free, involves no surgery and is non-invasive.
+Being treated by an osteopath is one of the best solutions for back pain, especially lower back pain.

-Osteopaths use physical manipulation, stretching and massage, with the aim of increasing the mobility of joints, relieving muscle tension, enhancing the blood supply to tissues all of which aids the body to heal hence the need for drugs is avoided.
+Osteopaths use physical manipulation, stretching and massage, with the aim of increasing the mobility of joints, relieving muscle tension and enhancing the blood supply to tissues.
+Taken together, these techniques help the body heal without the need for drugs.

-- Articulation – moving your joints through their natural range of motion, and
+- Articulation – moving your joints through their natural range of motion

 - High-velocity thrusts – short, sharp movements to the spine, which produce a clicking noise similar to cracking your knuckles

-The conditions that Osteopaths treat fall into two main areas.
+The conditions osteopaths treat fall into two main areas.

 The first area concerns the skeleton, the muscles and the joints, and how these work together.
 Specific conditions include back pain, neck pain and shoulder pain.
 Other common problems include arthritis and issues with the pelvis, hips and legs.
-Problems with posture caused by driving, work or pregnancy and minor sports injuries are in this section.
+An osteopath can also help if you have problems with your posture caused by driving, work or pregnancy and minor sports injuries.